Metro North Mall: History

 In April 2014, MD Management announced that the mall would be shuttered on April 15, 2014.
 At the time of closure, only two inline stores remained: GNC and The Wig Shoppe.
 Macy's, the sole surviving anchor store, will remain open.
 On March 10, 2015, MD Management announced that IAS Partners Ltd. would acquire the shopping center in a deal set to close in April 2015.
 IAS envisions replacing the enclosed mall with a new open-air center that will include local and national retailers, multifamily housing and maybe office spaces.

 In August 2016, it was announced that redevelopment plans by property owner Metro North Crossing LLC had received the proper re-zoning necessary to demolish and replace the existing mall structure with a mixed-use site including "734,000 square feet of retail space, 60,000 square feet of office space, 66,500 square feet of restaurant space, an 82,000-square-foot hotel and 117,000 square feet of residential units."
 The team planning for the redevelopment of Metro North Mall was responsible for the Antioch Crossing and Blue Ridge Crossing projects that replaced other indoor malls in the Kansas City area with a similar mixed-use design.
 In November 2016, images of the mall's interior shot by Seph Lawless showing the rapid deterioration of the property in the two years since its closure went viral as a last look inside the mall prior to its impending demolition.
 Lawless, known for photographing urban decay, described Metro North Mall as "the creepiest mall I've been in."

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025.